-Annually parents and school staff will work to revise and improve the District and Campus Parent Engagement Policies.
+Annually parents and school staff will participate in planning, reviewing, and improving the District and Campus Parent Engagement Policies.
 The format and language of this policy is designed to be easily read and understood.
 Copies will be available on the district's website and are available to parents and other members of the community upon request.